drzdvsk/drzdvsk/README.md

-<h1 align="center">Hi there, i'm Andrey 😃 </h1>
+<h1 align="center">Hi there, I'm <a href="https://www.linkedin.com/in/drzdvsk/">Andrei</a> 😃</h1>
 <h3 align="center">QA Engineer </h3>

 ## About Me:
-- QA Engineer with 3 years of experience in testing software products.
+QA Engineer with 3 years of experience in testing software products.
 Proficient in functional and API testing, with a strong understanding of QA processes and methodologies.
 I am detail-oriented and able to work efficiently in fast-paced environments.

-- I'm currently developing my automation skills on stack Java, Gradle, Selenide, JUnit5, and RestAssured.
+I'm currently developing my automation skills on stack Java, Gradle, Selenide, JUnit5, and RestAssured.

  ## My projects: